-Homo sapiens.
-Classifying the Human Animal
+Homo sapiens: Classifying the Human Animal

-An exhibition unpacking the origins of Carl Linnaeus' classification of human beings.
+A free exhibition unpacking the origins of Carl Linnaeus' classification of human beings.

 Opening times: Tuesdays to Fridays, 12.0016.00